exxbnc/xsctcf/README.md

 Original code was published by Ted Unangst in the public domain: https://www.tedunangst.com/flak/post/sct-set-color-temperature

+Original program can be found here https://github.com/faf0/sct.

+Reason for making this is a lack of a f.lux linux counter part.
+A very primative implementation but works for my needs.

 Minor modifications were made in order to get sct to:
 - compile on Ubuntu 14.04 and later releases
 - iterate over all screens of the default display and change the color